bright/new-www/content/jobs/senior-fullstack-developer-angular-node-js.md

 ## what you will find in our Bright Team 🧡

 * continuous feedback culture and 1:1 meetings
-* clear career path with
+* clear career path with transparent expectations considering both technical knowledge and interpersonal/business skills
 * flexible working hours and remote work possibility
 * MultiSport card and private medical package (Compensa)
 * good equipment: we provide you with MacBook and additional accessories